isomerpages/moe-fernvalepri/_our-school-info/Our Library/Library Activities.md

 ![](/images/Library/collage%202023-08-25%2022_52_58.jpg)

 #### **Boggle Fundays**
-Every Wednesday, our upper primary students join in an online boggle session in the library during the Primary 5 and Primary 6 recess slots.
+Every Wednesday, our Primary 3 to Primary 6 students join in a fun boggle session in the library during their recess slots.
 The students have fun competing with each other to form the most number of words possible within an allocated time.
 ![](/images/Library/Boggle.jpg)

 #### **Monthly Activities**